What is PP&E?

 The carrying value of a company’s property, plant and equipment balance is affected by two primary factors:

-To calculate the ending balance, Capex is added to the beginning PP&E balance and then the depreciation expense is subtracted.
+The formula to calculate the ending PP&E balance consists of adding Capex to the beginning PP&E balance and then subtracting the depreciation expense.

 However, it is important to confirm that Capex and depreciation have the correct impact on PP&E.